massenz/go-statemachine/helm/README.md

 kubectl exec -it redis-cli -- redis-cli -h redis
 ```

-> Mofidy `redis` with the appropriate namespace if the CLI is running in a different namespace
+> Modify `redis` with the appropriate namespace if the CLI is running in a different namespace